sem3d/SEM/DOC/source/format_mesher.rst

              ... from upper layer, 1 element is created backwards over 100. m => zmin = -200
   1        # PMLs on X / Y ?
 0: no, 1: yes => PML on X and Y (at left and rigth for each direction) 1 1      # PMLs on Z     ? on top ? at the bottom ?
 (0: no, 1: yes)
-  5        # nb of GLL nodes in the PML
   1        # 8 or 27 control points for elements (1 or 2)

 Note : après la ligne qui définit le nombre de couches, il doit y avoir autant de lignes que de couches.